jdani/aiven-workhome/README.md

 ## Prerequisites
 1. kafka running and auto-create topic enabled
+1. Customize config files, particulary kafka and postgres config
+1. Note there is a common folder containing a bunch of files.
+These are the common modules for both, producer and consumer.
+It is needed to, after creating the virtualenv, add it to the PYTHONPATH by running `add2virtualenv common`.

 ## What to improve
-1. feature to define mandatory config vars and type
+1. feature to define mandatory config vars and type/casting